altanner/graphical-data-apps/site-build/content/posts/02streamlit_intro.md

 ---
 title: "• First steps"
-subtitle: "Build a website with two lines of code!"
+subtitle: "Build a data app with two lines of code!"

 date: 2023-02-12T00:00:00+01:00